 Train law students & professionals in human-centered civic innovation and public interest technology.

 Research & Develop new models of legal services, tech, and policy that promote equity and access to the civil justice system

-We work with courts, corporate legal departments, law firms, and legal aid groups to reimagine how they provide services.
+We work with courts, government agencies, legal departments, law firms, and legal aid groups to reimagine how they provide services.